thunderrabbit/barefoot_rob/event_templates/cuddle_party/sun_lily/sun_lily.en.md

 introductions and discussions about boundaries and consent that help establish the supportive environment of the cuddle party.

-The Welcome Circle will last about an hour.
+The Welcome Circle will last around an hour, then you are welcome to stay for
-After that, our Self-Directed Connection will need to finish by 15_B4_RENTAL_ENDS.
+Self-Directed Connection, socializing, and snacks.
-You may leave earlier if you like.
+The space will be available until 15_B4_RENTAL_ENDS.

 #### Where